javax.persistence.EntityManager - JPA interface

 - Parameters:

-entity- entity instancelockMode- lock modeproperties- standard and vendor-specific properties and hints
+entity- a managed entity instancelockMode- lock modeproperties- standard and vendor-specific properties and hints

 - Throws: